droidian/unl0kr/README.md

 - [Add support for keypads to libinput driver] (✅ merged)
 - [Add full keyboard support to libinput/evdev driver] (✅ merged)
 - [Automatic device discovery via libinput] (✅ merged)
-- [Make it possible to use multiple devices with the libinput and XKB drivers] (⏳ in review)
+- [Make it possible to use multiple devices with the libinput and XKB drivers] (✅ merged)

 # Usage